robinrodricks/FluentFTP/README.md

 ## Releases

 Stable binaries are released on NuGet, and contain everything you need to use FTP/FTPS in your .Net/CLR application.
-For usage see the [Example Usage](#example-usage) section and the [Documentation](https://github.com/robinrodricks/FluentFTP/wiki) wiki.
+For usage see the [Quick Start Example](https://github.com/robinrodricks/FluentFTP/wiki/Quick-Start-Example) and the [Documentation](https://github.com/robinrodricks/FluentFTP/wiki) wiki.

   - [Nuget](https://www.nuget.org/packages/FluentFTP) (latest)
   - [Release Notes](https://github.com/robinrodricks/FluentFTP/blob/master/RELEASES.md) (features and fixes per release)